The Ballad of Buster Scruggs (soundtrack)

 The Ballad of Buster Scruggs (Original Motion Picture Soundtrack) is the soundtrack album to the 2018 film The Ballad of Buster Scruggs directed by the Coen brothers.
-The film score is composed by Carter Burwell, a norm collaborator the duo and featured songs and musical score.
+The film score is composed by Carter Burwell, a frequent collaborator of the duo, featuring songs and musical score.
 The album released through Milan Records on November 9, 2018.

 Development

 "Sometimes the music plays the hopes and dreams, and sometimes it plays the bleakness of the situation [...]
 Each [story] is very different, but music would be the thing that would tie them all together."